Poloko/morecorp_booking/README.md

 php artisan serve
 ```
 The api will now be running
-Next navigate to the Frontend folder and run the following
+Next navigate to the app folder and run the following

 ```bash
 npm install